Cool Springs (Camden, South Carolina)

 Cool Springs is a historic home located near Camden, Kershaw County, South Carolina.
-It was built about 1832, and is a two-story Greek Revival style house on a raise brick basement.
+It was built about 1832, and is a two-story Greek Revival style house on a raised brick basement.
 The original house was remodeled in the 1850s.
 It features a tiered portico and verandahs, supported by 64 Doric order columns.
 A two-story kitchen addition was attached to the house about 1935.
 Also on the property are the contributing two horse stables, a concrete piscatory, an old stone spring, a brick basin, a dam, and granite gate posts.

 It was listed on the National Register of Historic Places in 1989.